carissalow/rapids/docs/features/fitbit-steps-summary.md

 |Key&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;            | Description |
 |----------------|-----------------------------------------------------------------------------------------------------------------------------------
 |`[TABLE]`| Database table name or file path where the steps summary data is stored.
-Source data type and column format are defined in [Device Data Source Configuration](../../setup/configuration/#device-data-source-configuration).

-Column format could be `JSON` or `PLAIN_TEXT`.
-Data with `JSON` column format is obtained from Fitbit API directly.
-Summary data and intraday data come together in `JSON` format.
-Each row doesn't have to contain the data for a single day as it depends on the way Fitbit API is queried.
-Examples of the source data with two formats are as follows.
-Data with `JSON` format is chunked.
+The configuration keys in [Device Data Source Configuration](../../setup/configuration/#device-data-source-configuration) control whether this parameter is interpreted as table or file.

+The format of the column(s) containing the Fitbit sensor data can be `JSON` or `PLAIN_TEXT`.
+The data in `JSON` format is obtained directly from the Fitbit API.
+We support `PLAIN_TEXT` in case you already parsed your data and don't have access to your participants' Fitbit accounts anymore.
+If your data is in `JSON` format then summary and intraday data come packed together.

+We provide examples of the input format that RAPIDS expects, note that both examples for `JSON` and `PLAIN_TEXT` are tabular and the actual format difference comes in the `fitbit_data` column (we truncate the `JSON` example for brevity).

 ??? example "Example of the structure of source data"